googlecreativelab/teachablemachine-community/snippets/markdown/image/edgetpu/python.md

         lines = (p.match(line).groups() for line in labelFile.readlines())
         return {int(num): text.strip() for num, text in lines}

-# This function takes in a PIL Image from any source or path you choose
+# This function takes in a PIL Image and the ClassificationEngine
-def classifyImage(image_path, engine):
+def classifyImage(image, engine):
-    # Load and format your image for use with TM2 model
-    # image is reformated to a square to match training
-    image = Image.open(image_path)
-    image.resize((224, 224))

     # Classify and ouptut inference
     classifications = engine.ClassifyWithImage(image)
     return classifications